-The prosecution must prove that the defendant had the complainant under [his/her] care at the time of the alleged having carnal knowledge [or attempting to have carnal knowledge], that is, [he/she] had assumed the responsibility of looking after the complainant at the time.
-The prosecution does not have to prove that [he/she] was the only person looking after the complainant at the relevant time.
+The prosecution must prove that the defendant had the complainant under [his/her] care at the time of the alleged penile intercourse [or attempting to engage in penile intercourse], that is, [he/she] had assumed the responsibility of looking after the complainant at the time.
+The prosecution does not have to prove that the defendant was the only person looking after the complainant at the relevant time.